robertbraeutigam/scan/README.md

 * Connections are made / received using TCP/IP on port 11372.
 * All devices are addressed over UDP, at the address 239.255.255.244:11372.

-Note, that this "local network" does not necessarily need to be "physically" local network, it can be a virtual local network that connects multiple devices, possibly through VPNs or other means.
+Note, that this "local network" does not necessarily need to be a "physical" local network, it can be a virtual local network that connects multiple devices, possibly through VPNs or other means.

 ### Gateway-based Configuration